 Chlamydiae are bacteria that proliferate only within eukaryotic host cells.
 The three species pathogenic to humans, Chlamydia trachomatis, Chlamydia psittaci and Chlamydia pneumoniae, cause a number of diseases, including trachoma, pelvic inflammatory disease, pneumonia and trachoma.

-During the Chlamydia development cycle, the volume of the inclusions increases considerably, until they occupy a large portion of the cytoplasm.
+During Chlamydia development cycle, the volume of the inclusions increases considerably, until they occupy a large portion of the cytoplasm.
 The inclusion membrane contains lipids that come from the host-cell.
 It also contains proteins produced by the bacteria which proliferate inside the inclusion.
-We have shown that Chlamydia use a secretion mechanism, which in other bacterial pathogen is involved in delivery of bacterial proteins within or through the membrane of eukaryotic host-cells.
-Furthermore, we have identified proteins which reach the inclusion membrane in this way.
+We have shown that Chlamydia use a secretion mechanism, which in other bacterial pathogens is involved in delivery of bacterial proteins within or through the membrane of eukaryotic host-cells.
+We are presently developping a systematic approach to find proteins secreted by Chamydia by this type of secretion mechanism (named type III) into the host cell during infection.
+We have identified several candidate proteins and their characterization is underway.
 These proteins are very likely important in Chlamydia pathogenicity.

 Figure 1.
 T lymphocyte (Tc) interacting with a cell presenting a bacterial superantigen (APC) observed by confocal microscopy.
 The actin cytoskeleton associated protein ezrin (red) and the T cell antigen receptor (green) are polarized towards the antigen presenting cell (immunofluorescence, right).
 On the left, the morphology of the two cells is seen by interferential contrast microscopy.